andywang0321/Amazon_Sales_Prediction/github_info/github_guide.md

 Git is a **Version Controll System**, its purpose is to **keep track of changes in your work**.
 GitHub, on the other hand, is an online file sharing portal that uses Git.

 Learning to use Git and GitHub is crucial for career success, since it is the industry standard for teamwork not just in tech companies.
 This is because although Google Drive or iCloud or DropBox is easy to use, it gets REALLY MESSY when there are more people on the team.
 We often end up with *proposal.pdf*, *proposal-1.pdf*, *proposal-2.pdf* ... and a lot of duplicate files or files with minor differences with no idea of who uploaded which one.
-Older versions of files might by permanantly lost or extremely difficult to retrieve.
+Older versions of files might be permanantly lost or extremely difficult to retrieve.

 Git is a powerful system that, when used correctly, streamlines the teamworking experience and enables very organized version control.
-Prof. Miles Chen first taught me how to use Git and GitHub in Stats 21, and it is one of the most important skills I've learned from UCLA.
+Prof. Miles Chen first taught me how to use Git and GitHub in Stats 21, and it is one of the most useful skills I've learned at UCLA.

 To learn more about Git and GitHub, I recommend watching video tutorials on YouTube or taking a course on DataCamp while we still have Premium privileges!